ailixter/aiixgo/rz/README.md

-#Asymmetric Rendez-Vois for Concurrent Processes
+# Asymmetric Rendez-Vois for Concurrent Processes

-It makes it possible to inter-communicate the processes in pure procudural manner.
+It makes it possible to inter-communicate processes in pure procedural manner.

 ## Trivial Example
 ``` go